-Known compulsories for IAC Sportsman Power and Glider, and Intermediate Power and Glider, are selected from those proposed or from a bank of Known sequences previously used.
+Known compulsories for IAC Sportsman Power and Glider, and Intermediate Power and Glider, are created by the IAC Known Sequence Subcommittee.
 The IAC Board of Directors approves these Known sequences prior to each contest season.

 5.3.3 Advanced and Unlimited Knowns